baites/baites.github.io/_posts/2029-02-02-single-pitch-space.md

 ## Music representations

-There are a large number of ways music representations.
+There are a large number of music representations.
 Most of them fall into two categories:[^1]

-* Literal notation: a perfect representation of the music sound usually given and a time series.
+* Literal notation: a perfect representation of the music sound usually given as a time series.
 * Symbolic notation: high-level representation of the structure of the music sound.

 Literal notation is used for the most part for recording or signal processing.
-For example, digital recording uses files of sample sounds.
-A mono sample file is simply a large array containing the sound amplitude at each sampled point in time.
+For example, digital recording uses files of sampled sounds.
+A mono sound file is simply a large array containing the sound amplitude for each sampled point in time.

-Alternatively, most musicians and music researchers use some symbolic notation.
-These notations hide the details of the sound, concentrating on a more salient feature of the music.
-These notations are oriented to assist musicians when performing, as with music sheets.
+Alternatively, most musicians and music researchers use different type of symbolic notations.
+These notations hide the details of the sound, concentrating instead more in the salient feature of the music.
+These approach to music notation are designed to assist musicians when performing, as is the case for example of music sheets.

 ## Musical note

-The most straightforward symbolic representation is a musical note.
+The most straightforward symbolic representation is the musical note.
 In music, a note is a symbol denoting sound.[^2] At a minimum, notes express the duration and pitch of a sound.
 The duration is just how long a sound persists.
 The pitch of a sound **represents** *a perceptual property of the sound that makes it possible to judge sounds as "higher" and "lower" in a sense associated with musical melodies.*[^3]

-I want to emphasize a note's pitch as an abstract musical object.
+I want to emphasize that a note's pitch is an abstract musical object.
 It cannot be extracted directly from a sound because a pitch represents a property of a sound and the way a listener perceives it.
-However, it is possible to account for the listener's perception of simple sounds like a simple-tone sound generator produced.
-Using this approach, the Acoustical Society of America (ASA) defines *the pitch of a sound may be described by the frequency of that simple tone having a specified sound pressure level that listeners judge to produce the same pitch.*[^4]
+However, it is possible to account for the listener's perception using reference sounds like a simple-tone sound produce by a generator.
+Using this approach, the Acoustical Society of America (ASA) says that *the pitch of a sound may be described by the frequency of that simple tone having a specified sound pressure level that listeners judge to produce the same pitch.*[^4]

 ## Simple pitch space

 Based on the above discussion, I will advance the following definition.

 {% include statement/definition name="simple pitch space" %}
 Pitch is an abtract musical object related to a musical note.
-A collection of single pitches form a *simple pitch space* that is denoted by $\mathcal{S}$.
+A collection of single pitches forms a *simple pitch space* that is denoted by $\mathcal{S}$.
 Associated to the pitch space there is a function $p: \mathbb{R}\_{>0} \rightarrow \mathcal{S}$ such as for each frequency $f$ we can assign the pitch $p(f)$.
 {% include statement/end %}

 I like to emphasize that each element of the simple pitch space is a single or simple pitch.
 I will discuss musical objects based on two or more pitches later in the series.
-Also, it is always possible to associate a pitch for a given frequency value for single-pitch space.
-The other way around is often not true, as one pitch might be related to a collection of frequencies.[^5]
+Also, it is always possible to assign a pitch for a given frequency value.
+The other way around is often not true, as one pitch might designate a collection of frequencies.[^5]

 I will say that any set that satisfies the definition of simple-pitch space is a particular *instance* or *representation* of a simple-pitch space.
 Below, I show two examples of simple-pitch space instances.